Emissions Testing in Arkansas

 What Happens During the Test

-Because Arkansas does not require emissions testing, there is no official process to describe.
+Arkansas does not require emissions testing, so there is no state-mandated test procedure to describe.
 If a driver chooses to have their vehicle checked by a private mechanic, the shop may perform an OBD-II scan to read diagnostic codes and check system readiness.
-This would be a voluntary diagnostic service, not a state-mandated inspection.
-Results would not affect vehicle registration.
+This would be a voluntary diagnostic service with no effect on vehicle registration.
+A lit check engine light during a voluntary scan typically indicates an emissions-related issue worth addressing for vehicle performance, but no state requirement compels the repair.

 Areas in Arkansas That Require Emissions Testing